potash/lead-public/README.md

 ###input

 Preprocess and import our data into the database.
-CDPH provided us with two databases about lead:
+CDPH provided us with three private databases:
  - Blood Lead Level Tests
  - Home Inspections
  - WIC enrollment and program data